How to spot a health hoax

 Anyone can fall victim to a scam.
 But the U.S. Food and Drug Administration (FDA) reports that unscrupulous companies often target people who are looking for treatments for terminal diseases like cancer and Alzheimer's or for conditions like diabetes, arthritis or autism.
 They also commonly claim to offer solutions for weight loss or sexual performance.

 Health scams aren't just a frustrating waste of money.
 They can cause serious harm, either directly or indirectly.
-For instance, when good people are conned into buying unproven products, they might put off getting a crucial diagnosis or seeking a treatment that actually works, according to FDA.
+For instance, when people are conned into buying unproven products, they might put off getting a crucial diagnosis or seeking a treatment that actually works, according to FDA.

 Another risk?
 Some bogus products have been found to contain potentially unsafe ingredients, such as drugs that have been removed from the market or mixtures that lack proper testing in humans.